 - Isaiah 58:3

-In this verse God mocks them by repeating their own words to Him as a dialogue.
+In this verse, God mocks them by repeating their own words back to Himself as a dialogue.
 In the discussion they complain that they fast and yet God doesn't reward them in some way.
 God answers that they fast "externally" (perhaps some type of ceremonial fasting) but their inner person is not changed.
 The proof is that they still treat others (their slaves and workers) with contempt in the pursuit of profit.

 "Behold, you fast for contention and strife and to strike with a wicked fist.